guido57/MyTinyGPS/README.md

 # MyTinyGPS

-This code is forked from https://github.com/mikalhart/TinyGPSPlus/tree/master/examples/UsingCustomFields by https://github.com/mikalhart
+This code is forked from https://github.com/mikalhart/TinyGPSPlus/tree/master/examples/UsingCustomFields by [Mikal Hart](https://github.com/mikalhart)

 Its purpose is to show how parse and use GPGSV and GPSSA to show:
 - satellites in view